-The first instance of passwords being used to allow individual users access to a computer system was innovatively implemented by MIT’s Compatible Time-Sharing System (CTSS) in the 1960s.
-And what we might consider the first-ever computer password theft was as simple as someone printing off the list of passwords stored within that computer’s system.
-No, really—PhD researcher Allen Scherr did this in 1962 so that he could access CTSS outside of his weekly-allotted time.
+Password attacks are one of the most prominent issues we face today.
+But did you know that what we could consider the first-ever password attack actually occurred in 1962, and was as simple as someone printing off the list of passwords stored within that computer’s system?
+No, really—back when MIT’s Compatible Time-Sharing System (CTSS) was the first to use passwords to allow individual access, PhD researcher Allen Scherr did this so that he could access CTSS outside of his weekly-allotted time.

-Fast-forward to today, password theft and attacks have advanced quite drastically.
+Who knew that this simple trick would be the first in an evolution of tricks and tactics designed to execute password attacks?
+Fast-forward to today, password attacks have advanced quite drastically.
 Organizations are up against state-of-the-art hacking technologies every second of every day and, to combat this, identity access has become far more complicated than just having one memorable word to remember.

-In fact, with 70% of users across the UK and US estimated to currently hold more than ten password-protected accounts, it’s hardly surprising that employees are not only reusing the same passwords across multiple accounts, but using easy-to-remember details about themselves as passwords.
+In fact, with the average user managing around 100 passwords in total, it’s hardly surprising that employees are not only reusing the same passwords across multiple accounts, but using easy-to-remember details about themselves as passwords.
 And meanwhile, users are sharing more information about themselves online than ever before.
-While the average person might feel part of an online community, to hackers, it’s a playground.
+So, while the average person might feel part of an online community, to hackers, it’s a playground.

-As password theft is an enduringly prominent issue, we’ve put together a list of the eight most common types of password-related attacks, so that you can help keep your employees safe online and protect your organization’s data.
+As password attacks are an enduringly prominent issue, we’ve put together a list of the eight most common types of password attacks that you might face, so that you can help keep your employees safe online and protect your organization’s data.
 Because, after all, knowing what you’re up against is half the battle.

-Phishing is currently the type of password-related attack that’s getting the most press online—and it’s easy to see why.
-With 75% of organizations having experienced a phishing attack in 2020, being targeted can’t be avoided—but falling for phishing attacks, can be.
+Phishing is currently the type of password attack that’s getting the most press online—and it’s easy to see why.
+With 75% of organizations having experienced a phishing attack, being targeted can’t be avoided—but falling for phishing attacks, can be.

 The thing about phishing is that it relies on human error to be successful.
 Rather than a hacker having to crack a password, users readily hand over their sensitive information on a plate.
 And why do they do this?
 Well, because they don’t know they’re handing their information over to hackers.